18668672269

 You sent crypto to a wallet and then realized something was wrong.
 Maybe it was a fake investment platform.
 Maybe someone impersonated a legitimate exchange.
 Maybe a DeFi project turned out to be a rug pull.
 Now you are trying to figure out where to report it and whether any of it will actually help.

+The answer is: yes, reporting matters, but where you report matters too.
 That confusion shows up a lot in reports submitted to us.
 People usually don’t need more places to file.
 They need to know what each report actually does, what evidence matters, and what needs to happen first.

 The Chainabuse crypto scam reporting platform is one of the most useful tools specifically designed for blockchain fraud.
 But it works best as part of a wider reporting strategy, not as your only step.
 This guide explains what Chainabuse does, how it compares to other platforms, and how to build a reporting approach that gives investigators what they need to act.